deltabeard/DBGC/README.md

 By utilising RP2040 and TinyUSB features, the USB-C port can act as a networking device, which when attached to a host, will allow the RP2040 to connect to the Internet.
 Future features will allow supported Game Boy games to make connections to the internet.

 ## Notes
 BOM is optimised for purchase from JLCPCB with SMT assembly.
+The cost of producing a single cart of this revision is approximately £15.
+This version of the PCB has major errors that can be seen in the [errata.md](https://github.com/deltabeard/DBGC/blob/master/errata.md) document.
+Do not manufacture PCB version 0.3 or below; instead wait for the next version or the one on the master branch.

 # License